-Ethical Lawyering Course Code LAWF 3930 Section Number 01 Instructors Kathy Kendall KC and Alana Hughes Course is open to 2L or 3L Course is required Semester winter Credits 3 Days and Times Tuesday at 5:30 to 6:50 Thursday at 10:00 to 1: • Assessment Method 20% pop quizzes and cl 80% final exam 20% pop quizzes and class participation 80% final exam Materials Legal Profession Act, SBC 1998, c 9 Legal Professions Act, SBC 2024, c 26 Law Society Rules Code of Professional Conduct for British Columbia Additional materials are provided through Moodle.
-Calendar Description This course is an introduction to issues of legal ethics and professional responsibility.
+Ethical Lawyeri ng Course Code LAWF 3930 Section Number 01 Instructors Kathy Kendall KC and Alana Hughes Course is open to 2L or 3L Course is required Semester winter Credits 3 Days and Times Tuesday at 5:30 to 6:50 Thursday at 10:00 to 1: • Assessment Method 15% class participation 15% student presentations 70% final exam The participation portion of your grade will be based on regular attendance and the quality of your contributions in class.
+Materials Legal Profession Act Law Society Rules and Code of Professional Conduct for BC Additional materials provided through Moodle Calendar Description This course is an introduction to issues of legal ethics and professional responsibility.
 Students become competent at ethical reasoning in the context of legal practice.
 To achieve this goal, the course covers selected topics in the 'law of lawyering' (for example, the Law Society of British Columbia's Code of Professional Conduct), but also addresses the general question of what it means to be an ethical lawyer.
 Students are expected to develop their awareness of the various moral values underlying the legal system, and to practice how to weigh and apply those values, and the law of lawyering, to ethical problems.
 Selected topics relating to the regulation of lawyers' ethics are also addressed.
-Other Information Upon completing this course, you should understand and be able to explain: What are the duties that lawyers have toward clients, courts, other legal system participants and stakeholders as well as the public?
-What are the most important parts of the Act, Rules and Code?
-What are legal ethics anyway?
-How do you know you have an ethical problem as a lawyer, and what you do if you have one?
+Other Information This course is designed to prepare those who plan to enter the practice of law and to bring an appreciation and understanding of the highly regulated nature of the legal profession.
+Sessions will consist of a mixture of lecture, text readings, and discussions including student case and topic briefings.
+Throughout the course, we will refer to the materials and within that context discuss the ethical issues facing lawyers.
+Some of these issues include: • ethics and the adversarial system; • the balance between effective client representation and a commitment to the public interest; • the professional obligations associated with specific practice roles (undertakings, conflicts, trust accounts, privilege, ID, money laundering, and capacity) and working with vulnerable clients.

+Access to Justice

+Course Code LAWF 3160 Section Number 01

+Instructor Dr Andrew Pillia ar

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Tuesday and Th ursday at 2:30 to 3:50 p.m.

+meets perspectiv TBC

+Assessment Method TBC

+Materials TBC

-Access to Justice Course Code LAWF 3160 Section Number 01 Instructor Dr Andrew Pilliar Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and We Monday and Wednesday at 1:00 to 2:20 p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 10% participation 15% leading a class discussion 15% short paper 60% major assignment Materials are available on Moodl e Calendar Description Students examine what access to justice (A2J) means in contemporary legal and policy contexts.
+Calendar Description Students examine what access to justice (A2J) means in contemporary legal and policy contexts.
 Students are introduced to recent case law, legislation, and research in this pressing area, and critically examine definitions and theoretical underpinnings of access to justice.
 Students have an opportunity to discuss, assess, and synthesize policy responses to A2J problems and to address A2J issues as they manifest in a range of legal areas (including criminal, civil, and family law).

-Other Information Through this course, students will: develop a critical understanding of what "access to justice" might mean in contemporary discourse, cultivate awareness of the breadth of access to justice problems facing individuals, and the methodological tools available for understanding those problems, develop an appreciation of tools available to policy-makers to address public policy issues like access to justice, and critically engage with access to justice problems and synthesize possible solutions based on their knowledge and experience.
+Other Information , ,